-Northland has multiple bar harbours.
-These have a shallow sand bar across the harbour entrance which can be dangerous to cross, particularly around low tide.
+Northland has a number of bar harbours.
+These harbours have a shallow sand bar across the entrance, which can be dangerous to cross, particularly around low tide.
 Local advice and knowledge, as well as experience, are essential for safe bar crossings.

 Where are they?

-Bar harbours in Northland include Herekino, Hokianga, Kaipara, Mangawhai and Pārengarenga and Whāngāpē.
-Smaller harbours like Ngunguru, Pataua and Whananaki can also be difficult to transit in certain weather conditions.
+Bar harbours in Northland include Herekino, Hokianga, Kaipara, Mangawhai, Pārengarenga and Whāngāpē.
+Smaller harbours such as Ngunguru, Pataua and Whananaki can also be difficult to transit in certain weather conditions.

 Before you cross a bar: